bixlabs/authentication/README.md

 See the [`/cmd`](cmd/README.md) directory for examples.

-### `/internal`

-Private application and library code.
-This is the code you don't want others importing in their applications or libraries.

-Put your actual application code in the `/internal/app` directory (e.g., `/internal/app/myapp`) and the code shared by those apps in the `/internal/pkg` directory (e.g., `/internal/pkg/myprivlib`).

-### `/pkg`

-Library code that's ok to use by external applications (e.g., `/pkg/mypubliclib`).
-Other projects will import these libraries expecting them to work, so think twice before you put something here :-)

-It's also a way to group Go code in one place when your root directory contains lots of non-Go components and directories making it easier to run various Go tool (as mentioned in the [`Best Practices for Industrial Programming`](https://www.youtube.com/watch?v=PTE4VJIdHPg) from GopherCon EU 2018).

-See the [`/pkg`](pkg/README.md) directory if you want to see which popular Go repos use this project layout pattern.
-This is a common layout pattern, but it's not universally accepted and some in the Go community don't recommend it.

 ### `/vendor`

 Application dependencies (managed manually or by your favorite dependency management tool like [`dep`](https://github.com/golang/dep)).

 Don't commit your application dependencies if you are building a library.

-## Service Application Directories

-### `/api`

-OpenAPI/Swagger specs, JSON schema files, protocol definition files.

-See the [`/api`](api/README.md) directory for examples.

-## Web Application Directories

-### `/web`

-Web application specific components: static web assets, server side templates and SPAs.

 ## Common Application Directories